-Please avoid the temptation to pad your CV with information irrelevant to your application to become a judge.
-The interviewers would like to know about all your dog-related experience, but are not interested in more than a brief mention of your personal or work-related matters.
+Please avoid the temptation to pad your CV with information irrelevant to your application to become a Judge.
+The members of the Judges' Education Council would like to know about all your dog-related experience, but are not interested in more than a brief mention of your personal or work-related matters.
 You may mention a few of your dogs' major successes, but it is unnecessary and too cumbersome to list every single award.

-• motivation for wanting to judge

-It is important that you give this requirement plenty of thought.
-You must know why you want to become a judge and you are likely to have several reasons.
-Take care to present these clearly and objectively.
+- motivation for wanting to judge It is important that you give this requirement plenty of thought.
+You must know why you want to become a Judge and you are likely to have several reasons.
+Take care to present these clearly and objectively. - a summary of involvement in canine activities and achievements Record all dog-related experiences - an important consideration for your eligibility as a Breed Judge.